2643/2020-vision/README.md

 ---

-Usage of dot-env allows for some on the fly configurations:
+Usage of dot-env allows for easy configuration:

 - Tolerances for angle recognition
 - Hold duration (in # of loops which may vary by a few ms)
+- Verbosity

 *Planned*